 immunotherapy, as judged by the investigator.

-- Provision of archival tumor tissue at screening is mandatory.
+- Provision of archival tumor tissue at screening is mandatory, except for patients in

 - All dose expansion cohorts: Willingness to undergo paired biopsy of tumor.